jiantaoyuNWAFU/MultiDMPcaller/README.md

 ```bash
 python MultiDMPcaller.py 1 1 wt msv 1
 ```
-(Explanation: Number of samples in the second group = 1, number of samples in the first group = 1, first group directory = wt, second group directory = msv, biological type = plant)
+(Explanation: 1 wild-type sample, 1 mutant sample, wild-type directory is wt, mutant directory is msv, biological type is plant) .

 ## Output Results
-Analysis results are saved in the `and_output` folder in the working directory.
-The core result files include:
+Analysis results are saved in the `and_output` folder within the working directory.
+For user convenience, the core results are provided in both **.txt** (tab-separated) and **.csv** (comma-separated) formats, which can be easily opened in Excel or R.
+The core files include:
+- `{methylation type}-final_significant_sites_DMPs.csv / .txt`: Significantly differential methylation positions (DMPs) across all replicate combinations, including exact chromosomal positions, methylation change direction, and statistical significance (Q-values).
-- `{methylation type}-final_significant_regions_DMRs.txt`: Significantly differential DMR regions classified by methylation type, including information such as chromosomal location, length, methylation level, and significance probability.
+- `{methylation type}-final_significant_regions_DMRs.csv / .txt`: Significantly differential DMR regions classified by methylation context, including information such as chromosomal boundaries, length, average methylation levels, and significance probability.

 ## Notes